hashicorp/vault/website/source/docs/configuration/index.html.md

 - `plugin_directory` `(string: "")` – A directory from which plugins are
   allowed to be loaded.
 Vault must have permission to read files in this directory to successfully load plugins.
+If this parameter is set, then the [api_addr](#api_addr) parameter must also be set.

 - `telemetry` <tt>([Telemetry][telemetry]: &lt;none&gt;)</tt> – Specifies the telemetry
   reporting system.